thoughts

 There are two things about Epona that I always loved: her coat and her build.
 And while I'm not a fan of her more recent appearances (give her her black markings back, dammit!), I love that the Zelda franchise decided to represent heavy horses.

 In France, a lot of draft horse's breeds became meat horses during the 20th century, leading to heavier and heavier horses selected to preserve their breed.
-Which is a shame, because of of those breeds is the comtois, a breed I've always associated with Epona.
+Which is a shame, because one of those breeds is the comtois, a breed I've always associated with Epona.

 Comtois are most often chestnut with flaxen mane and tail, but some of them are silver bay.
 And lighter comtois horses are for me the closest horse to Epona we can find.